 Configuration Options

-PRISM comes in a variety of configurations to meet specific training needs and to fit most rooms.
+PRISM and Projection VR systems come in a variety of configurations to meet specific use case requirements and to fit most rooms.
 PRISM installs high on walls and within ceilings, so rooms remain open and multi-purpose.

 Here’s a quick rundown of the some of the common tracking systems used in a VR system:

-Optical tracking (passive) - Uses reflective markers.
-Requires many cameras and many markers.
+Optical tracking (passive) - Uses reflective markers (traditional MoCap).
+Requires many cameras and many markers as well as lengthy calibration procedures but provides highly detailed movement and kinematic data.

 Magnetic - measures the intensity of a magnetic field in various directions.